Sarthak-G0yal/Sortium/README.md

 # Need to undo?
 Re-use the same plan with reverse=True
 sorter.file_utils.apply_move_plan(str(plan_path), reverse=True)

+# Prefer a shallow cleanup?
+Drop recursive=True (it defaults to False).
 ```

 ### Example 2: Sort Files to a Different Destination